 I’d like to talk about something that I feel isn’t talked about enough – periods.
-And specifically, how to have an eco friendly period.
+And specifically, how to have an eco-friendly period.

 To be honest, and perhaps to your surprise, I was never really on board with the idea of a menstrual cup.
-I would go as far to say I was a bit grossed out by the idea.
+I would go as far as to say I was a bit grossed out by the idea.
 So I understand if you are too.
 It wasn’t until after I had my first child that I became a lot more relaxed about the idea.

 Washable Sanitary Towels

 Washable sanitary towels are exactly as the name implies.
-If you’re akin with washable nappies these will be a walk in the park to you.
-You just need to carry around a wet bag with you to place your towels in when you’re done using them, and then pop them in the washing machine.
+If you’re akin with washable nappies then these will be a walk in the park to you.
+You just need to carry around a wet bag* with you to place your towels in when you’re done using them and then pop them in the washing machine.